Joslyn Castle History

 George Joslyn died in 1916, in his sixties.
 Sarah lived on the 5.5-acre estate until her death in 1940 at age 88.
 From 1944 to 1989, the home served as the headquarters of the Omaha Public Schools' administrative offices.
 During their residency, many changes were made to the Castle to accommodate the staff including installation of a modern central heating and cooling system, an elevator, and separate male and female restrooms.

-To preserve the integrity of this architectural treasure, the State of Nebraska took title 20 years ago, and the Joslyn Castle Trust has managed it ever since.
+To preserve the integrity of this architectural treasure, the State of Nebraska took title 20 years ago, and Joslyn Castle & Gardens has managed it ever since.
 In 2010, the organization purchased the Castle and grounds from the state.

 The castle is an Omaha Landmark Historic Structure and on the National Register of Historic Places for national significance.
 The grounds are part of the Nebraska Statewide Arboretum.